Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Need to relax a bit more?
 Quite a few people come to Little Corn Island for a yoga retreat, staying at some of the premier destinations on the island (like Yemaya Reefs or the Light House), but even if you're not staying at one of these high-end resorts, you can still unwind with ocean-view yoga.

 Past volunteers suggest asking around to see if local hostels or studios have walk-in classes for a drop-in fee.
-Some of these resorts have yoga exclusively for guests, but that's not the case for everyone.
-Just know that two of the most popular studios (Funk Yoga and Firefly) have closed, but you may have some luck asking around, and seeing if you can join a class at one of the resorts above.
+Some of these resorts offer yoga exclusively for guests, but that's not the case at every resort.

 Day Trip To The Pearl Cays - Don't Miss This!